 Hazmat Suit Components Needed

-To make a hazmat suit you will need:
+To make a hazmat suit you will need (click the links to go to Amazon products)

-- 1 sewing machine with thread, needles, and large cloth scissors.
+- Sewing machine with thread, needles, and large cloth scissors.

 - A full-body hazmat sewing pattern.
 You can find these from a designer online.